 Food is always one of the first considerations and thorniest problems for a big grillout.
 Fortunately we live in an incredible digital age with online BBQ planners that allow you to see just how much food – and what kind of food – you need.
 The linked planner allows you to calculate meals based on adults, children, number of vegetarians, and favored meats.
 It’s a great way to get some basic numbers to start working with.
 What’s better is with the planning out of the way, you could be enjoying that food quicker in the backdrop of one of these tremendous backyard waterfalls.

 Organize Meat By Temperature

 The easiest way to do this is to create three platters — rare, medium and well done.
 Label them and serve your cooked meats on the appropriate platters.
 Keep an eye on them, and adjust for the general tastes of the crowd.
 This is a great way to please guests and save a lot of time asking or answering questions about which steak is well-done.
-Grab the best high-tech tools to get you grilling your food to perfection.

 Get Started with a Chimney Starter

 A chimney starter is basically a metal tube that you insert briquettes into (we’ll talk more about why this works in a bit).
 It has a grate toward the bottom that keeps the coals from falling through, and a couple of handles so you can pick the starter up when it’s hot.
 And that’s basically it.
 Learn more about chimney starters and why they’re great.